featurevisor/featurevisor/README.md

 Featurevisor is a solution for managing your feature flags, experiments, and remote config.
 It's built for developers, by developers.

-It introduces a workflow that's fully git-based, where configuration is stored as YAMLs and changes are reviewed and merged via pull requests.
+It introduces a workflow that's fully Git-based, where configuration is stored as YAMLs and changes are reviewed and merged via pull requests.

 The workflow results into datafiles (JSON files), that contain your feature configurations.
 These datafiles can then be fetched by your applications and evaluated using Featurevisor SDKs.

 More documentation available at [https://featurevisor.com](https://featurevisor.com).

+# Features

+- 🚩 **Feature flags**: classic on/off switches
+- 🆎 **Experimentation**: run a/b and multivariate tests
+- 👥 **Segmentation**: reusable conditions for targeting groups of users
+- ↗️ **Gradual rollouts**: avoid big bang releases, and go from 0% to 100% rollout gradually
+- 🔧 **Variables**: store key/value pairs for remote config namespaced under each feature
+- 🎯 **Consistent bucketing**: makes sure same user gets same variation across devices/sessions
+- 🌏 **Multiple environments**: Go beyond just staging and production to fit your needs
+- 🏷️ **Tagging**: Load only features relevant to your application, avoiding bloat

 # Quick start